Manhattan’s Top Criminal Lawyer

 New York Penal Law section 155.25 criminalizes the stealing of property valued at or under $1,000.
 The specific crime is called petit or petty larceny.
 This is the least serious theft offense in New York but still has substantial consequences.
 Most shoplifting charges fall under this dollar amount and statute.
 Petit larceny is a class A misdemeanor in New York.

-What Should I Know If I Have Been Charged For Shoplifting In New York City?
+What Should I Know About a Shoplifting Charge in New York City?

 The other elements of petit larceny are: